 In addition, given that certain steps of BDOF require working at 32-bit intermediate precision at the individual sample or sample gradient level, some bit-depth related modifications are proposed in this contribution.
 Also, the impact of restricting the product terms from performing a 11-bit x 11-bit multiplication to an 8-bit x 8-bit multiplication is studied.
-The results show that losing 3 more bits in each of the operands of the multiplication have an average 0.25% BDRATE drop relative to VTM3.0.
+Two methods of realizing the bit-depth restriction for the multiplication are presented.
+The results show that selectively losing a combination of some least significant bits and performing signed saturation of the intermediate terms that sacrifice some information in the most significant bits, it is possible to replace the 11-bit x 11-bit multiplications with 8-bit x 8-bit multiplications while having a negligible impact on coding efficiency.

+It is proposed that both these simplifications be considered for adoption as part of BDOF.

 Introduction